 STUDIES IN ANAPHYLAXIS XIV.
-ON THE RELATION BETWEEN PRECIPITIN AND SENSITIZIN RICHARD WEIL Received for publication November 2, 1915

-In the following papers the term "Anaphylactic antibody" has been replaced by the word "Sensitisin."
-This has the has been replaced by the word "Sensitisin."
-This has the has been replaced by the word "Sensitisin."
-This has the has devantage of brevity.
-The word is formed on the analogy of cance-namely that substance which confers sensitization.
-No sible for active, and that for passive sensitization, so that both sible for active, and that for passive sensitization, so that both or services of the sensitization of the french words of th supporters of the cellular theory.
+ON THE RELATION BETWEEN PRECIPITIN AND BENSITIZIN un in Department of Reperimental Medicale in the Medical Callege of Cornell University, New York supporters of the cellular theory.
 This theory hypothesized that antibodies became bound to cells and that antigen-antibody binding induced the cell to produce the anaphylactic reaction.
 In a talk in January 1916, just prior to publication of his article in The JI, he stated that the difference between these two theories was not "merely scholastic," but that the "entire philosophy of immunity is involved in the choice between them."